Ben04051/nc-news/README.md

 Once cloned run 'npm install' in your terminal, following this the setup will be complete.

-To view changes made to the code in your browser before deployment, run 'npm run dev' and select open in browser when the pop up appears.
+To view changes made to the code in your browser before deployment, run 'npm run dev' and select 'open in browser' when the pop up appears.